The Sopranos season two (2000)

 Season Two is the “Nothin’ Happens” season.
 Coming hot off the heels of season one’s action-packed success, the looser, freewheeling pace may have seemed like it was betraying its fanbase.
 That’s not the case at all.
 In fact, The Sopranos was becoming more intricate and complex—examining these characters’ lives with flaring intensity.

-That’s not to say that it isn’t interesting or compelling as hell.
-It’s just as good, if not better overall, than the first season.
+Season two is just as good, if not better overall, than the first season.
 Pure gold again.
 It may not reach the same highs or have the same impact (hence no “A+”), but the show certainly hasn’t declined in Year Two.
 In fact, it’s more consistent than ever.

 While season one dealt with Tony’s connections to his family (once again a strong theme in S2), season two concerns itself with tracking the extent of Tony’s influence.
 It’s all right there in “Funhouse’s” closing montage—Tony’s influence is far-reaching and unknowing.
 From foreigners selling phony calling cards on the streets to the ominous waves crashing down on the shore, Tony has indirectly affected them all.